 You know those kinda crazy, upcycled sweater coats that have been all the rage lately on Etsy?
 I’ve been eyeing them for a year now, but never seriously — they are expensive!
 But last week it turned chilly at just about the same time I decided I needed a new project to keep me from overworking.
 I poked around again, looking for a tutorial, and found an e-book for sale by the original sweater coat lady, Katwise.
-(Affiliate link — read my disclosure here.
-And here’s a video you can watch if you’re curious about her coats.)You know I support books and authors, so I bought her e-book, read it through, and have decided — I’m making my very own sweater coat!!
-This will be my birthday present to myself, satisfying my yearly tradition.
+(This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
+Read my full disclosure policy.

 That was Friday night.
 On Saturday afternoon, I went sweater shopping at our local Salvation Army.
-I decided I wanted only wool, which limited the selection, but resulted in some beautiful fibers.
+I decided I wanted only wool, which limited the selection but resulted in some beautiful fibers.
 I bought way too many sweaters (16, I think — it came out to two gigantic bags full).
 I dumped them all into the washer, on hot water and with extra detergent — not once, but twice I washed them.
 Then dried them on extra heat.
 They shrunk quite a bit, but they also felted up a fair amount, too.
 Here’s some of the sweaters after washing them.

 I should note that I originally thought of going with a greenish color for the bodice, but it was a little too big and I was concerned it would just be too droopy after adding the skirt.
 Also, it was a little too muted.
 Plus I think the burgundy looked a little better on me.
 So burgundy it is!